falcaopetri/ufscar-summer-tour/README.md

 - [x] README
 - [x] Convert documentation
 - [ ] Comments
-- [ ] How to manage the ~600MB of video?
+- [x] How to manage the ~600MB of video?
-    - Tmp fix: some cloud-based storage service.
-Get in touch with us if you need them.
+    - ~~Tmp fix: some cloud-based storage service.
+Get in touch with us if you need them.~~
+    - Use Git LFS and [GitHub's LFS quota](https://docs.github.com/en/billing/managing-billing-for-git-large-file-storage/about-billing-for-git-large-file-storage) to version files in a separate, private repo [UFSCar Summer Tour - Data Assets](https://github.com/falcaopetri/ufscar-summer-tour-data).